shams-nahid/My-Daily-AWS-Study/public/Other Services/01 CI-CD_.md/02 CodeCommit.md

 ---

-AWS service simila to github.
+AWS service similar to github.

 Permissions of codecommit,